huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_network_v2.md

     by any tenant or not.
 Changing this updates the sharing capabalities of the existing network.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the network.
-Required if admin wants to create a network for another tenant.
-Changing this creates a new network.

 * `admin_state_up` - (Optional, String) The administrative state of the network.
     Acceptable values are "true" and "false".
 Changing this value updates the state of the existing network.